 The internet has no shortage of stories about photographers behaving badly: screaming matches at Maroon Bells over whose spot is whose; pitchforks and torches appearing at Delicate Arch when an unwary hiker stumbles into the frames of hundreds of photographers; and recently I read another tale of woe from the famous Wanaka Willow which involved shouting, physically moving another photographer’s gear, and even inappropriate comments being made toward a girl who simply wanted a quick picture with the tree.

 As I pondered why some photographers behave so atrociously in these situations it occurred to me that it all comes down to expectations.
-As I’ve realized more and more over the past few years, expectations are dangerous things, especially when it comes to art and photography.
+As I’ve realized more and more over the past few years, expectations are dangerous things, especially when it comes to creativity photography.
 They are blinders, preventing you from seeing and experiencing.
 When you have expectations of a specific photo you want to capture, you close yourself off from the world around you.
 And instead you pin all of your photographic hopes on the one idea, concept, or shot you’ve already captured in your mind’s eye.

 So what happens when that shot fails to materialize and your expectations are unfulfilled?
 At best you are disappointed and go home unhappy with your photos.
 At worst you start screaming at everyone and everything that is “getting in the way” of your shot.
 Hence the bad behavior of these photographers.
 But perhaps even worse than leading to screaming and shouting is what your expectations are doing to your creativity.
-What incredible photos are you missing out on because you have tunnel vision?
+What incredible creative photos are you missing out on because you have tunnel vision?
 What wonderful moments are you not seeing because you’re so tied into the expectation of taking a particular photo?
 In other words, instead of being able to adapt and change with the situation to capture different -possibly better- photos, you are being held hostage by your expectations of a single shot.
 Which leaves you in a very creatively limited place: either you got the shot, or you didn’t.
 And in either case, you missed out on everything else that was happening at the time.

 For example, last year in New Zealand I was shooting sunset at Milford Sound.
 Now, I am a wide angle junkie so naturally I was hoping to see a magnificent show of light and color I could capture above the Sound, along with some engaging foreground I could use to pull the viewer into my photo.
 But as it turned out, it was heavily overcast and the interesting foregrounds were being quickly swallowed up by the rising tide.
 So my wide angle photos were looking fairly uninteresting.